ODQA26/CC-SYNC-GABS/README.md

    - Edit the stockNumbers array in cri.java to test multiple vehicles

 Note
-Manual reacpatch verification needed for Gabs Login
+Manual recaptcha verification needed for Gabs Login